molecula/documentation/Cloud/cloud-data-ingestion/_posts/2022-03-31-csv-tutorial.md

 ---

-title: Streaming in a CSV
+title: Cloud ingestion - streaming in a CSV

 ---

  **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

 This tutorial will break down into steps how to load a CSV file into FeatureBase using an ingest endpoint, but if you'd rather look at the finished tutorial, please see the full source code at the bottom of this article.